Skip to content

 Validation runs completely offline.
 There is no phone-home; the CLI does not need network access to validate the license.
 The signature is sufficient.

-The token contains: user ID (UUID), account email, plan name, issuance date, and expiry date.
+The token contains: user ID (UUID), account email, plan name, issuance date, expiry date, the issuer name, a random license ID, and the optional CLI version bounds (min_ver/max_ver).
 These values are obvious to the license holder anyway; they are not a secret but the anchor of the license itself.